 At ETSU Community College Leadership, we recognize the critical need for a redesigned training framework that incorporates systems of support, professional development, technology, and a new culture of evidence amidst serious contemporary challenges in the new era.

 This new vision is grounded in the 3 Rs: “reinvent institutional roles, redesign students’ educational experiences, and reset the system.”
-The ETSU Center for Community College Leadership is poised to provide leadership training and support to accomplish these goals.
+The ETSU Center for Community College Leadership is provides leadership training and support to accomplish these goals.

 RATIONALE & PURPOSE

 The mission of the ETSU Center for Community College Leadership is to bring a multidisciplinary perspective to the complex issues that face post-secondary education, especially with regards to the community college and contemporary leadership.
-A compelling reason for establishing the center is to increase the number of well-prepared individuals for leadership positions at the institutions, which will serve the Tennessee Board of Regents (TBR) overarching responsibilities for effective academic and management across the TBR system.
+A compelling reason for establishing the center was to increase the number of well-prepared individuals for leadership at Tennessee Board of Regents institutions and other colleges across the nation.

 Located in the Clemmer College, the center aims to be the preeminent source in Tennessee (as articulated by Tennessee Board of Regents – TBR) and the Southeast for community college leadership development, providing multi-fold purposes: